finom/use-change/README.md

 **The hook supports 3 overloads**
 1. Explicit store use.
 At this case you pass the store object to `useChange` hook: `useChange<T>(object: T, key: string)`
-2. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in the root of store `useChange<T>(key: string)`
-3. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in a nested object from the store `useChange<T>(storeSelector: (store: T) => object, key: string)`
+2. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in a nested object from the store `useChange<T>(storeSelector: (store: T) => object, key: string)`

 **Store is mutable, state is immutable.** Think of store as of tree with trunk and branches that never change and on the branches there are leaves that can fall and grow infinite number of times.